chandramoulisangabathula01/timetale-magic-53/public/project-structure.md

 3. Algorithm processes inputs and generates a set of timetable entries
 4. Output is stored in localStorage and/or passed to `TimetableView` for display

-## Data Flow for Manual Scheduling

-1. User interacts with `ManualSchedulingGrid`
-2. Changes are processed by utility functions in `timetableUtils.ts`
-3. Updated timetable is stored and displayed

 ## Mobile Responsiveness Implementation

 The application has been made responsive with: